LinaAzur/myBlog/content/notes/foundations-data/index.md

 #### A statement of work
  is a document that clearly identifies the products and services a vendor or contractor will provide to an organization.
 It includes objectives, guidelines, deliverables, schedule, and costs.

+### Creating a scope of work
+-   **Deliverables**: What work is being done, and what things are being created as a result of this project?
+When the project is complete, what are you expected to deliver to the stakeholders?
+Be specific here.
+Will you collect data for this project?
+How much, or for how long?
+ -   **Milestones**: This is closely related to your timeline.
+What are the major milestones for progress in your project?
+How do you know when a given part of the project is considered complete?

+ -   **Timeline**: Your timeline will be closely tied to the milestones you create for your project.
+The timeline is a way of mapping expectations for how long each step of the process should take.
+The timeline should be specific enough to help all involved decide if a project is on schedule.
+When will the deliverables be completed?
+How long do you expect the project will take to complete?
+If all goes as planned, how long do you expect each component of the project will take?
+When can we expect to reach each milestone?

+-   **Reports**: Good SOWs also set boundaries for how and when you’ll give status updates to stakeholders.
+How will you communicate progress with stakeholders and sponsors, and how often?
+Will progress be reported weekly?
+Monthly?
+When milestones are completed?
+What information will status reports contain?

+### The importance of context
+-   Who: The person or organization that created, collected, and/or funded the data collection

+-   What: The things in the world that data could have an impact on

+-   Where: The origin of the data

+-   When: The time when the data was created or collected

+-   Why: The motivation behind the creation or collection

+-   How: The method used to create or collect it